AlexisZam/natural-language-inference/text_classification_examples.md

 Some of these results are significantly different from the ones reported on the test set of GLUE benchmark on the website.

-I get weird results for QQP or WNLI.
+I get weird results for WNLI.
 What gives?
 The train/dev split for WNLI is correct, but turns out to be somewhat adversarial: when two examples contain the same sentence, that usually means they'll have opposite labels.
 The train and dev splits may share sentences, so if a model has overfit the training set, it